 See the SLCC website for more details.
 There is a six month time limit for submitting handling complaints.

 We appreciate that this can be an anxious time for both the complainer and solicitor and aim to deal with complaints as quickly as possible.
 However, to ensure fairness and transparency, investigations are very thorough and can take time to complete.
-It usually takes about eight months for a complaint to be concluded.
+It usually takes about 12 months for a complaint to be concluded.
 We ask that all parties are patient and respond to requests for information as promptly as possible.
 An investigation may be suspended, if for example, there is a court action.

 The Scottish Solicitors’ Discipline Tribunal sets its own timescales.